thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 #### Results on the JSSP

-Let us now compare the end results that our hill climbers can achieve using either the `1swap` or the new `nswap` operator after three minutes of runtime on my laptop computer in [@tbl:jssp_hc_nswap_results].
+Let us now compare the end results that our hill climbers can achieve using either the `1swap` or the new `nswap`&nbsp;operator after three minutes of runtime on my laptop computer in [@tbl:jssp_hc_nswap_results].

 \relative.input{jssp_hc_nswap_results.md}